comagic/pg_test/README.rst

         }
     ]

-*NOTE*: all sql commands support several selects one by one, but only result of the last will be fetched and tested.
+**NOTE: all sql commands support several selects one by one, but only result of the last will be fetched and tested.**

 More examples are available in repository in directory: "examples".